TerraCredit (CREDIT) Reaches Market Cap of $360,577.46

-TerraCredit (CURRENCY:CREDIT) traded flat against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on March 11th.
-TerraCredit has a market cap of $360,577.46 and approximately $56,463.00 worth of TerraCredit was traded on exchanges in the last 24 hours.
-One TerraCredit coin can currently be bought for approximately $0.0038 or 0.00000008 BTC on major cryptocurrency exchanges.
+TerraCredit (CURRENCY:CREDIT) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on March 12th.
 During the last seven days, TerraCredit has traded flat against the U.S. dollar.
+One TerraCredit coin can currently be bought for about $0.0038 or 0.00000008 BTC on exchanges.
+TerraCredit has a market capitalization of $360,577.46 and $56,463.00 worth of TerraCredit was traded on exchanges in the last day.

 - Beetle Coin (BEET) traded 0.7% lower against the dollar and now trades at $0.0002 or 0.00000001 BTC.